30 Fun Team Building Activities for Work

 5. Paperwork

-Objective: The importance of clear communications for building strong teams.
+Objective: The importance of clear communication for building strong teams.

 6. Sharing Values

-Activity: Everyone takes two minutes to write down what they think are the most important values to the organization.
-Now divide them into small groups that they have to share what they wrote and collect those values in posters with pictures, words and symbols that illustrate those shared values.
+Everyone takes two minutes to write down what they think are the most important values of the organization.
+Now divide them into small groups so that they have to share what they wrote and collect those values in posters with pictures, words and symbols that illustrate those shared values.

 Objective: Getting the group to agree on what’s important to all of them.